 A couple of important notes about using dynamic DNS with BIND:

-• If you want to view it, you should first run rndc sync; this will force all updates to be written out to the zone file.
+- If you want to view it, you should first run

-• Unless specified in the BIND documentation, doing this any other way will likely result in wonky behavior.
+, and BIND will reload the zone file.
+Dynamic updates will not be processed between the freeze and the thaw. - Unless specified in the BIND documentation, doing this any other way will likely result in wonky behavior.

-• Dynamic updates will automatically increment your zone’s serial number.
+- Dynamic updates will automatically increment your zone’s serial number.

-• While BIND will happily import pre-existing zone data, it will ignore any comments or other manual formatting that were present in the initial zone file, and the first update will cause them to vanish.
+- While BIND will happily import pre-existing zone data, it will ignore any comments or other manual formatting that were present in the initial zone file, and the first update will cause them to vanish.
 This is very annoying; I like neatly formatted and commented zone files, and BIND doesn’t even try to preserve them.
 The only way around this is to dedicate an entire zone to dynamic updates, which won’t work out well in my case.

 Prerequisite: Configure Terraform’s DNS Provider